bejondshao/bejondshao.github.io/source/resume_en.md

 Bejond Shao • Male • 1990-10 • Dalian, Liaoning • <a@bejond.org> • +86 18640902787

 ------
 I have 6 years Java development experience of backend service.
-I used to

-对安全，身份认证、授权颇有研究。对[Keycloak](https://www.keycloak.org/)有过系统的学习。利用业余时间做单点登录，LDAP集成。使用Spring Security做OpenId Connect身份认证与授权。
+Research on security, identity authentication and authorization.
+Have a systematic study of [Keycloak] (https://www.keycloak.org/).
+Use spare time for single sign-on and LDAP integration.
+Use Spring Security for OpenId Connect authentication and authorization.

-对消息中间件远程调用有完整的产品设计和实现经验。熟悉主流Java框架。对JVM调优，内存泄露有研究和调优经验。
+Have complete product design and implementation experience for remote call of message middleware.
+Familiar with mainstream Java frameworks.
+Research and tuning experience on JVM tuning and memory leak.

-拥抱技术，对技术有钻研的兴趣。能很快的熟悉新的思想和技术方案并使用。能系统的学习技术，并善于做记录和总结，喜欢用自己所学帮助他人。
+Embrace and have a deep interest in technology.
+Can quickly become familiar with new ideas and technical solutions and use them.
+Able to learn technology systematically, and good at recording and summarizing.
+Like to help others with what I have learned.

 ------